On this page:

 Food and drink are allowed in the library according to the following guidelines:

-Wright State University Libraries is committed to creating a welcoming environment for its users.
-We believe promotional activities help inform our patrons about events on campus and in the community.
+Promotional activities help inform our patrons about events on campus and in the community.
 We welcome student groups and campus departments to display materials, place collection boxes, or use designated library spaces to promote an educational or academic event or activity.

 Promotional materials can be displayed for up to four weeks, depending on the event.

-The department or student group assumes the responsibility of putting up, removing, and picking up the promotional materials.
+The requesting department or student group assumes the responsibility of putting up, removing, and picking up the promotional materials.
 These materials must be approved in advance.
-Set-up and Take-Down dates must be approved in advance and are strictly followed.
+Set-up and take-down dates must be approved in advance and are strictly followed.
 Materials remaining in the library after the promotion date will incur a $10 removal fee, charged to the student or staff person reserving.

-Library space may not be used, directly or indirectly to:
+Library space may not be used, directly or indirectly, to:

 This policy does not govern the library exhibit cases or the bulletin board in the Group Study Room.